cShirley14/clouddruid/src/content/post/24-3-31-week-in-review/index.md

 ### OpenCost

-OSS k8s and cloud spend monitoring tool that is cloud-agnostic.
+An OSS k8s and cloud spend monitoring tool that is cloud-agnostic.
 See more on their [GitHub page](https://github.com/opencost/opencost).

 ### Port vscode-nix-ide to vim

 Nix recently highlighted this project.
-I love vscode, use vim plugins, and use nix-ide, so [coc-nix](https://github.com/Freed-Wu/coc-nix) looked like something worthwhile to check out.
+I love vscode, use vim plugins, and use nix-ide, so [coc-nix](https://github.com/Freed-Wu/coc-nix) looks like something worth checking out.
 Especially, if it keeps me in a terminal longer... one day I'll figure out emacs... one day...

 ### AI and Racism